OMEGS Joint Management Committee

 The Joint Management Committee (JMC) is responsible for looking after the interests of the grouping of Old Mutual employees in SuperFund (i.e. OMEGS members in SuperFund).
 The JMC is empowered by a Mandate granted by the Employer, as well as by provisions in the SuperFund Rules.

-There are 8 JMC representatives – 4 elected by you as members, and 4 appointed by the Employer.
-Member-elected JMC members serve for a period of 4 years.
-To allow for continuity, the election of member-elected JMC representatives happens in a staggered approach, with elections for 2 candidates happening every 2 years.
-You can read more about the 2018 JMC election process here.
+There are eight JMC representatives – four elected by you as members, and four appointed by the Employer.
+Member-elected JMC members serve for a period of four years.
+To allow for continuity, the election of member-elected JMC representatives happens in a staggered approach, with elections for two candidates happening every two years.

 Independent Executive Officer

-- The Management Board of Trustees of SuperFund looks after all the members in SuperFund, including those who work for other employers.
+- The Management Board of Old Mutual SuperFund looks after all the members in SuperFund, including those who work for other employers.

 - The Joint Management Committee is made up of representatives who are all Old Mutual employees.
 The JMC is focused only on Old Mutual employees’ retirement benefits